kevintrinh388/Date-Nite-Activities/README.md

 Link to heroku(Sprint 2) - https://date-nite-activities.herokuapp.com/

-DateNite is a date planning web application that shows information about restraunts and activities for a certain location including links to their yelp page and an interactive map.
-This dat ais dynamically fetched using the GoogleMaps API and Yelp API.
+DateNite is a date planning web application that shows information about restaurants and activities for a certain location including links to their yelp page and an interactive map.
+This data is dynamically fetched using the GoogleMaps API and Yelp API.

 React packages: react-router, react-bootstrap, react-icons, styled-components, loglevel, react-toastify